Warrior of the Lost World

-Warrior of the Lost World (also known as Mad Rider) is a 1983 Italian post-apocalyptic science fiction film written and directed by David Worth and starring Robert Ginty, Persis Khambatta, and Donald Pleasence.
+Warrior of the Lost World (also known as Mad Rider) is a 1983 Italian-American post-apocalyptic science fiction film written and directed by David Worth and starring Robert Ginty, Persis Khambatta, and Donald Pleasence.
 It was created and first released in Italy under the title Il Giustiziere della terra perduta ("Vigilante of the Lost Earth") in 1983 during the wide popularity of the Mad Max films, and many subsequently created post-apocalyptic films of the 1980s.
 Later the film was given another Italian title for VHS and television markets, I predatori dell'anno Omega ("Raiders of the Omega year").

 Plot

 The Rider arrives on his advanced motorcycle with its artificial intelligence computer Einstein.
 He crashes but manages to pass through the "wall of illusion" and is found and brought back to health by the Enlightened Elders.
 They have chosen him to lead their fight against the evil Omega, an Orwellian state run by the evil Prossor.
 The Elders are allied with the resistance movement, the Outsiders.
 The Rider first helps Nastasia and the other Outsiders by rescuing McWayne, Nastasia's father and leader of the Outsiders.
 While the Rider and McWayne successfully escape, Nastasia is captured and subjected to brainwashing by Prossor.

-The Rider gains acceptance from various Marginals (amazons, martial artists, truckers, punks, soldiers, Omega defectors) by winning in the ritual brawl which determines who is the strongest.
+The Rider gains acceptance from various Marginals (Amazons, martial artists, truckers, punks, soldiers, Omega defectors) by winning in the ritual brawl which determines who is the strongest.
 The Rider and the Outsiders launch their final attack on Prossor's regime, but are intercepted by the Omegas and a giant armored truck, called Megaweapon.
 As the rebels destroy the Omega patrols with their cars (Ford Taunus TCs), helicopters and tankers, the Rider manages to destroy the Megaweapon by short circuiting it, but not before his speedcycle is crushed under the truck's wheels.
 The Rider and McWayne storm Prossor's headquarters where they face the dictator and a brainwashed Nastasia.
 She wounds the Rider, but when ordered to kill her father, she rebels, turning on Prossor and shooting him instead.
 The Omega has been overthrown, and the Outsiders and Marginals celebrate, as the Rider prepares to move on with his repaired speedcycle.

 In a twist, it is revealed that the man Nastasia shot was actually a cyborg clone and the real Prossor is still alive.
 He flies away with an unnamed traitor of the New Way (Fred Williamson), plotting revenge against the "animals" that defeated him.